hamicakir/CBILAB.Drone/README.md

 # CBILAB.Drone

-This library include face recognition algorithm.
+This library includes face recognition algorithm for "Person of Interest" cast.